juliano/springmvc-scaffold/README.markdown

 ## Author

-Spring MVC Scaffold was created and is maintained by "Juliano Alves":http://twitter.com/vonjuliano.
+Spring MVC Scaffold was created and is maintained by [Juliano Alves](http://twitter.com/vonjuliano).